amplia-iiot/oda/oda-ruleengine/api/src/main/resources/readme.md

 * datastreamIdRequired: Id of the datastream that we are looking for.

 *Output*: Return true if the datastream is in the state and false if not.

+**sendImmediately**
+*Function*: Mark the datastream to send immediately when all rules are resolved.
+*Input*:  The device id (String) and the datastream id (String) of the datastream that function have to mark.
+*Output*:  Nothing, only refresh the state data.